programminghistorian/ph-submissions/lessons/exploratory-data-analysis-with-nlp.md

 * View quick summaries of the data as a whole, including typical statistical outputs
 * Write an analysis fucntion (such as sentiment analysis), apply it to the entire data set, and add the results to a table-like structure called a DataFrame

-In this lesson, we are primarily concerned with the third step, as this will allow us to scale our sentiment analysis approach to the entire corpus (and hopefully discover some helpful things along the way!)

 <div class="alert alert-warning">
  For more information about installing pandas, visit [the pandas documentation](https://pandas.pydata.org/pandas-docs/stable/install.html "Install page in the pandas documentation")</div>

 The Enron email corpus is structured as a series of username e-mail folders.
 Each user’s folder contains, in turn, a set of folders that correspond to folders in their e-mail account (such as inbox, sent, etc.) In these folders are the e-mails collected by investigators – or specifically, the ones that haven’t been subsequently redacted between 2001 and 2004 for containing social security numbers or other sensitive information.
 The raw e-mail files are the primary unit of data in our analysis.

+Raw text and numerical data is sometimes formatted as a table (a large grid of rows and columns) and saved in a comma-separated value file.
+In the case of the Enron E-mail Dataset, however, the e-mail data is scattered across many files and folders, and each file confroms to in a somewhat outdated plain text e-mail format.

-In addition to installing pandas, we must develop a method of iterating through these directories and subdirectories and loading the data and metadata.
+Before we even get into using pandas and DataFrames, we must develop a method of iterating through these directories and subdirectories and loading the data and metadata.
 Fortunately, we have two standard Python modules to help with this heavy lifting: *os* and *email*.

 *os* lets us call functions that will move through a series of folders and files and load them into memory.
 Python needs a module like this one in order to access the files on your computer.
 It’s important to be careful using os, especially with any functionality that would move or delete files!!